Americans with Disabilities Act (ADA)

 News & Updates

-All DOT public facilities in which the public conducts business were required to be physically accessible by January 6, 1994.
-All programs provided by the DOT are required to have program access meaning that accommodations may be required by DOT for the public to access a particular program.
+All NCDOT facilities in which the public conducts business are required to be physically accessible.
+All programs provided by the Department are required to be accessible meaning accommodations may need to be provided for the public to access a particular program.
 This includes hearings and workshops.

 The ADA law is very clear on most points; but, not very defined on other points.
 Case law will eventually provide strict guidance.
 More and more issues will be surfacing as the law takes effect.
-Documentation of ADA accommodations for the public and DOT employees is very important.
-Units are requested to document instances where DOT provides assistance or accommodations to disabled persons.
+Documentation of ADA accommodations for the public and NCDOT employees is very important.
+Units are requested to document instances where assistance or accommodations are provided to disabled persons.
 This information should be forwarded to the ADA Library located in the Productivity Services Section.

-Charlotte Boyd-Malette is the ADA/Section 504 Coordinator for the North Carolina Department of Transportation and will provide assistance and guidance as it relates to the ADA/Section 504 program.
+Mark Whisenant is the ADA/Section 504 Coordinator for the North Carolina Department of Transportation and will provide assistance and guidance as it relates to the Department’s ADA/Section 504 program.
 If you require assistance, please contact the ADA Program at 919-508-1844 or Contact Us.

 ADA Grievance Procedure:

 The Department has developed a procedure to ensure the prompt and equitable resolution of unresolved ADA complaints.
-This procedure may be used by either Department employees or citizens desiring to utilize NCDOT maintained facilities or access the Department’s programs.
+This procedure is intended for citizens desiring to utilize NCDOT maintained facilities or access the Department’s programs.
 Items which can be grieved include a denial of a requested accommodation, the inadequacy of an accommodation, the inaccessibility of a program or activity due to disability, or discrimination based on a disability.
 This procedure is intended for use after all "local" attempts to resolve an issue have been exhausted.